-This builds on the research Social Life has carried out in four parts of the borough over the past few years: in Rotherhithe; around the Biscuit Factory in Bermondsey; on the Aylesbury Estate and most recently exploring the area affected by the St Thomas Street development.
+Our work builds on the research Social Life has carried out in the north of the borough over the past few years: in Rotherhithe; around the Biscuit Factory in Bermondsey; on the Aylesbury Estate, in Walworth and most recently exploring the area affected by the St Thomas Street development.

 Southwark, like many other inner London council areas, is complex and people have very different life experiences, inequality is a feature of daily life.
 There are broad differences between the north, centre and south of the borough, but very distinct areas and communities within these.
 Like other neighbouring parts of south London, Southwark is home to people with very contrasting life experiences, with many different faiths, ethnicities, nationalities and social classes coexisting, sometimes mingling but frequently staying separate.

 Elephant & Castle roundabout

 We’ve learnt that alongside poverty and disadvantage there are strong community networks, and people overall feel that they belong – although change is generating concern about future belonging.
 Will it still be “a place for people like me” is a question we often hear.

 The COVID-19 pandemic has caused a sudden, and massive disruption to daily life across the borough.
 Residents and businesses are harshly affected and this will continue over the coming months.
 People on low incomes, from BAME communities, in precarious work or living in overcrowded or poor-quality housing are disproportionately impacted: they are more likely to become ill and more likely to experience short- and longer-term hardship.

 This is an evolving situation: it is difficult to predict one, three, six or 12 months ahead.
 We plan to speak to residents, community groups, public sector agencies and local business to find out how life is changing, and how this affects what we feel about the places we live.